statamic/docs/content/collections/knowledge-base/storing-users-in-a-database.md

 ---
+id: 4c3f5caa-a861-4ffd-a856-1692cafeb870
 title: 'Storing Users in a Database'
-intro: 'Sometimes you just gotta or wanna.'
-id: 4c3f5caa-a861-4ffd-a856-1692cafeb870
+intro: 'If you have a large or unknown number of users, it can be a good idea to store them in a database instead of the filesystem for the sake of performance or scaling.'
+template: page
+categories:
+  - development
+  - database
+  - laravel
+  - performance
+updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
+updated_at: 1622821321
 ---
-## Overview
-If you have a large amount of users, or you need to scale horizontally, it may make sense to store them in a database.

-### From a fresh Statamic project
+## From a fresh Statamic project

 If you installed Statamic using the `statamic new` command, or created a project based on the `statamic/statamic` repo, it will be configured to store users in files.